hdmchl/NaiveBayesClassifier-service/README.md

 # Documentation

-API documentation can be found at [http://nbcaas.herokuapp.com](http://nbcaas.herokuapp.com)
+API endpoint descriptions can be found at [http://nbcaas.herokuapp.com](http://nbcaas.herokuapp.com)

-You can learn more about the classifier library itself at: [http://github.com/hadimichael/NaiveBayesClassifier](http://github.com/hadimichael/NaiveBayesClassifier)
+You can learn more about the classifier library being used at: [http://github.com/hadimichael/NaiveBayesClassifier](http://github.com/hadimichael/NaiveBayesClassifier)

 # License